vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (from Mat.
 101. 78).
 Māgha is a very cold month.
 Pavitrāropana-vrata-( investing the image of a deity with a

 sacred cord), HV II.
 440-453, HK 881-890; Iśānaśivaguru. devapaddhati, 21st patala, SM 81-90, PC 235-239 deal at great length with this.
 Pavitrāropapa is supposed to make good all defects and mistakes committed in all pūjās and he who does not perform this every year does not secure what he desires and meets with obstacles; the putting on of pavitra in the case of the several gods is done on different tithis.
 In the case of Vāsudova it may be done on the 12th of Śr. śu. when the Sun is in Karkataka (Crab sign) or on the 12th when the Sun is in Simha (Leo) or Kanyā (Virgo) but not when Sun is in Tulā (Libra or Balance).
-The several tithis for Pavitrāropana in the case of gods are: 1st for Kubera, 2nd-three gods, 3rd Bhavāni, 4th ganośa, 5th Moon, 6th Kārtikeya, 7th Sun, 8th Durgā, 9th Mātrs, 10th Vāsuki, 11th sages, 12th Viṣnu, 13th Kāmadeva, 14th Siva, 15th (pūrnimā) Brahmā; vide HV II. p.
+The several tithis for Pavitrāropana in the case of gods are: 1st for Kubera, 2nd-three gods, 3rd Bhavāni, 4th ganośa, 5th Moon, 6th Kārtikeya, 7th Sun, 8th Durgā, 9th Mātrs, 10th Vāsuki, 11th sages, 12th Viṣṇu, 13th Kāmadeva, 14th Siva, 15th (pūrnimā) Brahmā; vide HV II. p.
 442 and PC p.
 238. If one puts on a pavitra on Siva every day, it may be made of the leaves of certain trees or flowers or kuśas but the fixed yearly pavitra for Siva is on the 8th or 14th of any of the pakṣas of Āṣ. ( the best), Sr. (middling), Bh. (lowest), but only those who desire moksa should do this in dark fortnight, others only in bright one.
 The pavitra may be made of gold, silver, copper or silk, of lotus threads or with kusas or cotton; the threads should be spun and cut by brāhmaṇa maidens (best), or ksatriya ar vaiśya maidens

 340